MicrosoftDocs/windows-insider/wip/at-home/troubleshooting.md

 Tell us about the issue you're seeing in the **[Feedback Hub](https://aka.ms/WIPFeedbackHub)** and include as many details, screenshots, and logs as possible along with your feedback.

+5. **Recover or reset your device.**

+If an issue is preventing you from using your device, you might need to recover or reset it.

 ## Recovering your device